 The Company maintains an Incentive Stock Option Plan (the "Plan") that permits the granting of stock options as incentive compensation.
 Shareholders of the Company approved the Plan on June 30, 2008 and amendments to the Plan on June 20, 2013.
-The board of directors approved additional changes to the Plan on September 12, 2015 and as of October 1, 2021.
+The board of directors approved additional changes to the Plan on September 12, 2015.
+On October 1, 2021, the Company further amended the Plan, principally to allow for the cashless exercise of stock options.